All images © by Roberto Piperno, owner of the domain. Write to romapip@quipo.it.

 According to tradition on April 30, 1518, at the end of a party attended by Pope Leo X and held in a loggia by the river, Chigi ordered that the precious wares used for the banquet should be thrown in the water (although he is suspected of having put nets to recover them) and the loggia pulled down.

-The building was designed by Baldassarre Peruzzi who was responsible also of its decoration which he personally executed or commissioned other painters, including Raphael.
+The building was designed by Baldassarre Peruzzi who was responsible also for its decoration which he personally executed or commissioned other painters, including Raphael.

 In 1590 the property was bought by the Farnese, who for some time considered linking it to their palace on the other side of the river with a boat bridge; because the villa was smaller than the palace it was called la Farnesina (-ina being a suffix which means small).